JD-janydaniel/Day04/README.md

     <li>Return all the palindromes in an array</li>
   </ol>
 </ol>
-Here I have solved the above mentioned problems by using JavaScript function
+<h4>Here I have solved the above mentioned problems by using JavaScript function</h4>